-The fee becomes payable upon the checklist being received by the Screening Partner and/or the PCS Secretariat, irrespective of whether a label is ultimately awarded.
+The fee becomes payable upon the checklist being received by PCS, irrespective of whether a label is ultimately awarded.

 Possible Additional Fee

-If the process of awarding the PCS Label requires the Screening Partner, in accordance with the procedures laid down in the PCS Procedures Manual, to have to review a new checklist and prospectus or a new checklist and new transaction documents or a new originator certificate or new protection buyer certificate, an additional fee may be charged at the discretion of the PCS Secretariat.
+If the process of awarding the PCS Label requires PCS, in accordance with the procedures laid down in the PCS Procedures Manual, to have to review a new checklist and prospectus or a new checklist and new transaction documents or a new originator certificate or new protection buyer certificate, an additional fee may be charged at the discretion of the PCS.
 In generally, if the changes to the documents are small, immaterial and immediately put in place, there should be no extra charge.
-But the PCS Secretariat reserves the right to charge an incremental amount to the Applicant to compensate the Screening Partner for the extra work.
-The decision on whether to charge this additional amount will be the responsibility of the Head of the PCS Secretariat who shall decide this in its sole discretion.
+But PCS reserves the right to charge an incremental amount to the Applicant to compensate PCS for the extra work.
+The decision on whether to charge this additional amount will be the responsibility of the Head of Analytics who shall decide this in its sole discretion.